weekendkoder/PrusaSlicer_v2.8/README.md

     which automates the process of linking your "Roaming"-Folder "PrusaSlicer" whereever you move your PrusaSlicer App or use a different Computer, for example.

+**(This steps where needed, because GitHub dont allow you to upload files that are bigger than 25MB, via Browser)**